Ivo-Balbaert/The_Way_to_Mojo/book/6_Functions.md

 This allows you to define multiple functions with the same name but with different arguments.
 This is a common feature called *overloading*, as seen in many languages, such as C++, Java, and Swift. fn functions must specify argument types, so if you want a function to work with different data types, you need to implement separate versions of the function that each specify different argument types.

-Overloading a function occurs when two or more functions have the same name, but different argument (or parameter) lists; the result type doesn't matter.
+Overloading a function occurs when two or more functions have the same name, but different argument (or parameter) lists, so a different signature.
+The result type doesn't matter.

+!! example when two overloading functions have same signature

 *How does the compiler choose which of the overloaded function versions will be chosen?*
 The Mojo compiler selects the version that most closely matches the argument types: